James-0n/MC_Mod_Rings_Java/README.md

 Configuration Instructions:

-Download .jar file *this is the mod* and move/copy to the mods folder of Minecraft (/.minecraft/mods).
+Download .jar file (this is the mod) and move/copy to the mods folder of Minecraft */.minecraft/mods*.
 The mod defines the rings' crafting recipes, textures, and item qualities, but it does not give them powers.
-For this, download RingEffects and move it to the datapack folder of your worldsave (/.minecraft/mods/New World/datapacks).
+For this, download RingEffects and move it to the datapack folder of your worldsave */.minecraft/saves/Your World Name Here/datapacks*.

 Crafting Instructions:

-All crafting recipes are composed of seven gold ingots and a material block *see Index folder*.
-Once you craft a ring, you must also craft a knowledge book to learn its unique power *recipe also in Index*.
+All crafting recipes are composed of seven gold ingots and a mineral block (see Index folder).
+The recipes are 'shaped', meaning the position at which you place each material matters.
+Once you craft a ring, you must also craft a knowledge book to learn its unique power (recipe also in Index).
 If you craft a knowledge book while a ring is equipped in your OFFHAND slot, you will be given that ring's powers.

 Ring Powers: